Dr Nicholas Ferguson

 Associate Professor of Research and Writing Methods

 Nick Ferguson is a London-based artist and academic.
-His practice combines urban theory, artistic research methods, pedagogy and outreach events in order to understand the relationship between art, space and power.
+His research combines studio practice, urban theory, and outreach events in order to understand the relationship between art, space and power.

 His doctoral thesis, Indifference.
 Art, Liberalism and the Politics of Place, (2015) examines the legacy of classical liberal thought in contemporary art commissioning.
-Through a series of cross readings between philosophy, aesthetics and political geography, it traces a relationship between place-making art practices and classical liberalism’s conceptualisation of the way territory might function in a market society.
+Through a series of cross readings between philosophy, aesthetics and political geography, it traces the relationship between location-driven art practices and classical liberalism’s conceptualisation of the way territory might function in a market society.

 Ferguson N. 2017.
 ‘The Monuments of Kings Cross. a Visit to the New Ruins of London’.
 Journal of Cultural Geography.
 Vol. 34 No.1.
 Feb.
 2017